Ingest Cloud Assets from Google Cloud Platform - Administrator Guide - Cortex XDR - Cortex XSIAM - Cortex - Security Operations

 Note

-Ingesting Cloud Assets from Google Cloud Platform requires a Cortex XDR Pro per TB license.
+Ingesting Cloud Assets from Google Cloud Platform requires a Cortex XDR Pro per GB license.

 Cortex XDR provides a unified, normalized asset inventory for cloud assets in Google Cloud Platform (GCP).
 This capability provides deeper visibility to all the assets and superior context for incident investigation.